mbelekar/search-app/README.md

 ### Assumptions
 To keep it simple and meet all the requirements, I have made following assumptions:

-- The application will search data from static files.
+- The application will search data loaded from files.
 - Source data will always be valid json
 - Source data will not have any duplicates
 - Search is performed using exact term match